-Floridians may have heard about the deadly apartment fire in Texas.
+Floridians may have heard about a recent deadly apartment fire in Texas.
 Three lawsuits have now been filed in Houston on behalf of six of the survivors and one of the deceased victims.

 The fire alarms in the building didn't activate, and an inspection performed by the City of San Marcos revealed that the complex did not have any fire suppression equipment or working fire sprinkler systems.

 The first lawsuit was filed by the parents of a young man who suffered third-degree burns over 70 percent of his body and head trauma as he tried to escape the fire.
 Another lawsuit was filed by the father of a young man who died in the fire; the lawsuit was later joined by five people who managed to escape their apartments.
 Another lawsuit was filed by two roommates who were both hurt when they jumped from a second-floor window to flee their residence.

 The plaintiffs claimed negligence on the part of the owner and managers by, among things, failing to provide a fire sprinkler system, adequately inspecting and testing fire alarm systems, and warning people that the apartments were unreasonably dangerous.
 The plaintiffs demanded compensatory and punitive damages.

 By bringing suit, the victims could recover damages to compensate them for their economic and non-economic losses.
 In shocking cases such as what happened in the San Marcos apartment complex fire, it may be possible to recover punitive damages.

 A condominium building caught fire in Pompano Beach, leaving one man dead.
 A family member identified the victim as a retired psychiatrist who had a practice in Brooklyn.